 Whether you’re keen to sell your own personal home soon or want to move an investment property in the New Year, it’s important to do everything you can to get your house looking its best.
 Of course, cleaning up and styling the inside of a property is always necessary.
 Don’t neglect the outside areas, either.
 After all, the first thing potential buyers see when they come to inspect your home is how it looks from the street.
 Read on for some ways you can improve the curb appeal of your home today.

 Get the Lawn Looking Its Best

 If you haven’t spent much time on your lawn in recent months, rectify that before you put your property on the market.
 The lawn is one of the first things people notice as they pull up to a curb.
-P
+Plus prospective buyers will likely need to walk past the lawn to get to your front door for their showing.

 Other ways to look after your lawn include watering.
 This is particularly important during the hot summer months and at other times of the year when you don’t get much rainfall.
 In addition, feed your lawn with a slow-release fertilizer at least a couple of times per year.
 This helps it to get green and lush and allow bare patches to thicken up.
 Fall and spring are good times of year to do this job.

 In addition, don’t forget to aerate your lawn on occasion.
 Rake up leaves that have fallen on your grass during the fall.
 If you leave these on the lawn, once they’re wet they’ll stick together and form a mat that can stop grass and soil from getting enough oxygen.
 It also makes the lawn more vulnerable to disease.

 Do Some Gardening